Finite-Sample Analysis For Decentralized Batch Multi-Agent Reinforcement Learning With Networked Agents: Theoretical Results

 3) (Joint spectrum property) There exists a positive integer $B$ such that \$ \chi<1,~~\text{where}~~\chi=\sup_{l\geq B-1}\sigma_{\max}\Big\{\Cb_l\Cb_{l-1}\cdots\Cb_{l-B+1}-\frac{1}{N}\bm1\bm1^\top\Big\} \text{~~for all~~} l=0,1,\cdots, \$ and $\sigma_{\max}(\cdot)$ denotes the largest singular value of a matrix. \end{assumption}

 Assumption \ref{assum:consensus_mat} is standard and can be satisfied by many matrix sequences used in decentralized optimization.
-In specific, condition 1) states the restriction on the physical connectivity of the network; 2) ensures the convergent vector is consensual for all agents; 3) the connectivity of the time-varying graph $\{G_l\}_{l\geq 0}$.
+Specifically, condition 1) states the restriction on the physical connectivity of the network; 2) ensures the convergent vector is consensual for all agents; 3) concerns the connectivity of the time-varying graph $\{G_l\}_{l\geq 0}$.
 See more discussions on this assumption in \cite[Section 3]{nedic2017achieving}.

 Now we are ready to present the following corollary on the sample and iteration complexity of Algorithms \ref{algo:fit_Q_Collab} and \ref{algo:fit_Q_Compet}, when Algorithm \ref{algo:DIGing} and linear function approximation is used.